Blundon Seminar Camp @ Memorial

 These photos were taken on May 15-17, 2019.
 Please click on a thumbnail to view a larger version.

 Two one-hour lectures are given to the students by MUN professors.
 Lectures focus on techniques and applications of mathematics.
 Students have an opportunity to discuss the lectures and ask questions during the refreshment breaks and the banquet, where the presenters are invited to dine and converse with the student-participants.

-The Blundon Seminar committee makes sure that our presenters possess world class expertise and give talks on "hot topics" in contemporary mathematics at the level appropriate to high school students in order to provide valuable enrichment for our junior participants, engage them into the discipline and outline possible applications and bright ideas.
+The Blundon Seminar committee makes sure that our presenters possess high expertise and give talks on "hot topics" in contemporary mathematics at the level appropriate to high school students in order to provide valuable enrichment for our junior participants, engage them into the discipline and outline possible applications and bright ideas.

 In 2019 the following talks were given: